 Elisa Louise Bishop was born September 12, 1893 into the very respectable New England family of the Bishops, one of the initial Puritan families founding the planation of Pequonnocke, which was to eventually become Stratford, Connecticut.
 By the time of her birth, the Bishop family had already suffered severe setbacks, beginning with the tragic deaths of the three Bishop Brothers at Shiloh – a tragedy from which it was said Whipple Bishop never recovered.
 It was long believed by those in the prominent circles within which the bishops associated this tragedy was not only the source of the sudden secretiveness and general lassitude of Whipple Bishop but contributed to the severe losses the Bishop Family incurred during the Long Depression of 1873-90.
 Although the family fortune was to become severely depleted during the ensuing years, the family fortune had been able to sustain Elisa’s father, Matthias Bishop to Yale, where he graduated to became a leading archaeologist with a special interest in the controversial theories regarding ancient matriarchal societies of the Mediterranean Sea Basin.
 Her mother, Eloise Bishop nee Whitby-Snow, was a prestigious Professor of anthropology.
 And so by all accounts, saving perhaps those which were handled by financial Institutions in New York, the Bishop Family was a happy family.

 But Tolstoy was correct in stating that each unhappy family is unhappy in its own way, for Elisa it was a childhood of having one parent in her Connecticut home, while the other was far distant in some remote part of the world.
 Her only contact being letters that arrived with strange and beautiful stamps – to which she would retire to her room to review, to linger over every cursive loop and curve of the handwriting of her remote parent before composing her lengthy replies.
-She longed for the happy family life of having both her parents in the large coastal home, as did all of her friends.
+She longed for the happy family life of having both her parents in the large coastal home like those of all of her friends.
 But, this dream was never to be as the tragic fate of the Bishop Family once again intervened.